Discover the 10 BEST things to do in Santorini, Greece. I'll show you what NOT TO MISS!

 Get up early to avoid the sun and heat, bring plenty of water and a camera, and wear comfortable shoes to make the trek.

 It’s about six miles and will take anywhere from two to five hours depending on how fast you walk and how many photos you take.
-The trail is pretty straightforward as you're walking along the cliff with the ocean to your left (or right if you start in Oia).

 Start at the square beside Hotel Atlantis in Fira.
-Here you will find the first of several red arrow signs pointing the direction of the hike.
+Here you will find the first of several red arrow signs pointing in the direction of the hike.
 Keep following these signs all the way to Oia.

 If you somehow take a wrong turn just make your way back towards the ocean.